Main image – public domain

 Bus transport will be available from a variety of operators:

-On the Friday, Marathon Coaches will depart at 2pm from George’s Quay in Dublin city centre.
-Buses will return on demand between 8pm on the Sunday and midday on the Monday.
+On the Friday, Marathon Coaches will leave from 3Arena and George’s Quay in Dublin, with departures starting at 7:30am.
+On Saturday and Sunday, buses will leave from George’s Quay at 10am, 11am and 12pm.
+Buses will return every hour between 8pm on Sunday and 2pm on Monday.
 Single tickets will be available to purchase on the day at the stop for €15.
 They say that no pre-booking is necessary but if you do wish to book ahead, you can.

 Kelly Travel will provide weekend trips and day trips to and from the Picnic from Limerick (via Nenagh and Roscrea), from Cork (via Mitchelstown and Cahir) and from Tipperary (via Cashel).
 Book online, by calling 061 384422 or by email.